 Summary: Current law creates, within the Government Operations Agency, a Chief Equity Officer, who is appointed by, and serves at the pleasure of, the Governor.
 Current law requires the Chief Equity Officer to improve equity and inclusion throughout state government operations and authorizes the Chief Equity Officer to engage with state entities for these purposes.
-This bill would require state agencies to ensure that their policies, allocation of resources, and systemic practices are equitable and would define various terms for this purpose.
+This bill would require state agencies and departments, in carrying out their duties, to consider the use of more inclusive practices to advance equity, as specified.

-AB 460 (BAUER-KAHAN D) STATE WATER RESOURCES CONTROL BOARD: INTERIM RELIEF.
+AB 460 (BAUER-KAHAN D) STATE WATER RESOURCES CONTROL BOARD: WATER RIGHTS AND USAGE: INTERIM RELIEF: PROCEDURES.